khoih-prog/ESPAsync_WiFiManager/README.md

  8. Thanks to [Roshan](https://github.com/solroshan) to report the issue in [Error esp_littlefs.c 'utime_p'](https://github.com/khoih-prog/ESPAsync_WiFiManager/issues/28) to fix PIO error in using ESP32 LittleFS with old [`LittleFS_esp32 v1.0`](https://github.com/lorol/LITTLEFS)
  9. Thanks to [Manuel Capilla](https://github.com/molillo) for reporting [ESP8266 Clear SSID and Pass](https://github.com/khoih-prog/ESPAsync_WiFiManager/issues/33) bug which is fixed and leading to v1.4.2.
 10. Thanks to [David Gunzinger](https://github.com/pfy) for creating merged PR [It should be possible to start the ConfigPortal without connecting to WiFI #38](https://github.com/khoih-prog/ESPAsync_WiFiManager/pull/38).
+11. Thanks to [Russell Jahn](https://github.com/russelljahn) for reporting [ESPAsync_WiFiManager::startConfigPortal() will cause a watchdog timeout when called from a higher-priority task. #39](https://github.com/khoih-prog/ESPAsync_WiFiManager/issues/39) leading to v1.5.0 and v1.6.0

 <table>
   <tr>